A successful internship can be one of the first steps toward a successful career. However, it can a time-waster if chosen poorly.

 In this article, we are going to review eight common mistakes students make when choosing an internship program.
-Tips to avoid them are also included to make sure you’re on the right track.
+Tips on how to avoid them are also included to make sure you’re on the right track.

 Focusing on getting one internship

-Not diversifying the search
+Not diversifying your search

-Not selecting an internship you truly want
+Not selecting the internship you truly want

-If deep inside you feel like the internship will not satisfy your demands, then don’t apply.
-Make your demands and consider applying only to those programs that can make you jump out of your bed in the morning.
+If deep down inside you feel like the internship will not satisfy your demands, then don’t apply.
+Make your demands and consider applying only to those programs that make you jump out of your bed in the morning.

-Looking for internship in your area
+Looking for an internship in your area

 Choose challenge over convenience and you’ll be rewarded nicely.

 To get a dream internship, you need patience and time.
 Don’t think that you’ll be accepted by every company you’ve sent a resume to.
 There will be no replies or rejections, and it’s very easy to become upset and give up.